 - Type a unique site name.

-- Fill out the site settings as necessary.
+- Edit other site settings as necessary.

-- Click Create.
+- Click Save.

 - Publish the site.